-- 4 lbs fish bones with heads (gills removed)
+- 4 pounds fish bones with heads, gills removed

 - 1 gallon cold water

-- Make a sachet d'epices by tying the thyme, peppercorns, clove, parsley stems and bay leaf into a piece of cheesecloth.
+- Make a sachet d'epices by tying the thyme, peppercorns, clove, parsley stems, and bay leaf into a piece of cheesecloth.
+Set aside.

 - In a heavy-bottomed stock pot or soup pot, heat the butter over medium heat.

-- Lower the heat, add the vegetables and warm very gently, with the lid on, for about 5 minutes or until the onions are softened and slightly translucent but not brown.
+- Lower the heat, add the celery, carrot, and onion and warm very gently, with the lid on, for about 5 minutes, or until the onions are softened and slightly translucent but not brown.

-- Add the fish bones, cover with a piece of parchment paper and re-cover the pot, letting the bones the bones warm gently until they're slightly opaque.
+- Add the fish bones, cover the mixture with a piece of parchment paper, and re-cover the pot, letting the bones warm gently until they're slightly opaque.

-- Remove the parchment, add the wine and bring up the heat until it starts to simmer.
-Finally, add the sachet and the water, heat to a simmer and let simmer for 30-45 minutes.
+- Remove the lid and the parchment; add the wine and turn up the heat until the stock starts to simmer.
+Add the sachet and the water, heat to a simmer, and let cook for 30 to 45 minutes.

-- Strain (remove fish bones first if that makes it easier), cool and refrigerate.
+- Strain (you can remove fish bones first if that makes it easier), cool, and refrigerate.